 - Running a business out of the home and not living there

-- Tearing down the home (unless getting a renovation loan and this is known)
+- Tearing down the house (unless getting a renovation loan and this is known)

-More than likely, the above would not be acceptable to an owner occupied mortgage loan.
-Yes, the terms would be better if stated that it would be a primary residence, but it is always the right answer to state what it actually is going to be.
+More than likely, the above would not be acceptable to an owner-occupied mortgage loan.
+Yes, the terms would be better if stated that it would be a primary residence, but it is always the right answer to state what it is going to be.

-What if my Realtor, loan officer, or someone else tells me to do this?
-It is still mortgage fraud and it could take that person down just as well.
+What if my real estate agent, loan officer, or someone else tells me to do this?
+It is still mortgage fraud, and it could take that person down just as well.

 When Can I Rent Out My Primary Residence?

-OK, let’s say that you have done everything correct.
+Okay, let’s say that you have done everything correctly.
 You purchased a home as a primary residence and lived in it.
 But now, you have a good reason for turning it into a rental property or vacation home.
-Generally, the terms of the mortgage or deed of trust (depending on the state where the property is located) state it is your “intention” to occupy the property as a primary residence for at least 12 months.
-Now, if there is an investment or second home rider to the mortgage / deed of trust, no worries.
+Generally, the terms of the mortgage or deed of trust state that it is your “intention” to occupy the property as a primary residence for at least 12 months (if there is an investment or second home rider to the mortgage/deed of trust, no worries).

 Renting Out a Primary Residence After 12 Months

 Guess what?
 Life happens!
-Whether it is planned to rent out the home in the future or circumstances change and it is OK and legal for a owner occupied property to be converted to a rental.
+Whether you plan to rent out the home in the future or if circumstances change, it is okay and legal to convert an owner-occupied property into a rental.
 Although, remember to change your insurance coverage and notify your lender of the address change.

-Renting Out a Primary Residence Prior to 12 Months
+Renting Out a Primary Residence Before 12 Months

 First of all, this is not to show someone how to commit loan fraud.
-But, like we said, life happens.
+But, as we said, life happens.
 What if someone buys a primary residence and then loses their job or has to relocate?
 Furthermore, what if a serious illness requires a move.
 Lenders will probably look into the situation, but these cases would be out of the borrower’s control.
 Thus, there is no intent to commit loan fraud.
-Just make sure you are able to prove the situation to cover yourself.
+Just make sure you can prove the situation to cover yourself.